shihankv696/Curr.c/README.md

 🙋 Get in Touch
 Have suggestions, improvements, or just want to say hi?
-Connect with me on LinkedIn
-Let’s collaborate on something awesome! 🚀
+Connect with me on LinkedIn: https://www.linkedin.com/in/shihan-kv-945ab0288/ Let’s collaborate on something awesome! 🚀